liquid-labs/sdlcpilot-cli/README.md

    ```
    sdlc projects create -- newProjectName=liquid-labs/indepndent-context
    ```
-   This will both create a (initially private) repo and check it out in your playground base. (<- TODO: explain this, link)
+   This will both create a (initially private) repo and check it out in your playground base, which is `${HOME}/playground`.
+(This is not currently configurable.)
+   -- or --
+   You can `git clone` a project under `~/playground`.
+The standard expected layout is `~/playground/<git org>/<repo name>`.
+(In future, `sdlc` will support importing projects directly.)
-2. Change dir to the new project: `cd independent-context`
+3. Change dir to the new project: `cd independent-context`
-3. Open an "Initial implementation" issue and start the work.
+4. Open an "Initial implementation" issue and start the work.
 After this, you should be on the workbranch.
    1. Create the issue in GitHub if you want to be verbose.
 Then start the work:
       ```
       sdlc work start -- issues=1